Teachers Win 8-Year Battle with Union, Apply Janus to PA

 Teachers’ union demands control over teachers’ charitable donations

 But union officials wanted a bigger say in what charities Jane and Chris could support and expected to steamroll any opposition.
 PSEA officials said Jane’s chosen charity was too “political.”
 They called her next choice too “religious.”
 They rejected Chris’s choice as a “conflict of interest.”
-The union sent them a list of union-approved charities, but Jane and Chris stood firm.
+Despite the union sending them a list of union-approved charities, Jane and Chris stood firm.

 The teachers’ rights to due process and freedom of speech and association were at risk in this impasse, and only the courts could solve it.